KylePDavis/dotfiles/README.md

 I tend to keep my customizations lightweight.

-This also serves as a tool for getting new Mac OS X systems setup in a hurry.
+This also serves as a tool for getting new Mac OS X and Linux systems setup in a hurry.